2011–12 Buffalo Sabres season

-The 2011–12 Buffalo Sabres season was the 42nd season of operation (41st season of play) for the National Hockey League franchise that was established on May 22, 1970.
+The 2011–12 Buffalo Sabres season was the 42nd season of operation (41st season of play) for the National Hockey League (NHL) franchise that was established on May 22, 1970.
 Their season began October 7, 2011 against the Anaheim Ducks in Helsinki, where the team named Jason Pominville the 13th full-time captain in team history.
 Pominville filled the vacancy left by Craig Rivet, who was claimed via waivers by the Columbus Blue Jackets during the previous season.
-As of 2021–22, this represents the most recent season with a points percentage of .500 or better for the Sabres.

 Off-season

 The Sabres signed several free agents.
 This was due to the new ownership giving permission to the managing staff to bid for free agents.
 The previous ownership allowed free agents to leave rather than pay for free agent contracts.
 The Sabres home also underwent a makeover.
 The interior of the arena was painted Sabres colors, blue and gold.
 The players locker rooms also received an extensive multimillion-dollar upgrade.
 The naming rights were transferred from HSBC to First Niagara Bank and the arena took on the name First Niagara Center.